rohithateappple/Ray-Tracer/README.md

 # Custom C++ Ray Tracer

 A custom ray tracer following Peter Shirley's 'Ray Tracing in One Weekend'.
+It was quite an interesting project, I learned that modeling light behavior isn't all that hard!
+It's just that the brute-force part of the equation really hammers computer hardware :)

 ## Renders